jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 to a `boardgame-component-stack` with so many elements that we print only a handful of faux components instead of one per actual item.
-In those cases, we ask the stack that contains the component to generate a fake component to animate, that will act like the literal element.
+In those cases, we ask the stack that contains the component to generate a fake component to animate (the stack gives it a default position in the middle), that will act like the literal element.
 When the animation is over, the faux animating component is removed.

-*TODO* boardgame-component-stack with no literal item (len sanitization)
+The hardest case is when there is a component who either before or after is not known to be in a specific location in a stack.
+This happens, for exmaple, when a component moves from a normal stack to one that's sanitized with PolicyLen.
+That means that the actual list of component IDs is elided, and all that's left is stack.IdsLastSeen.
+This captures that the last time the given ID was seen was in this particular stack, but not _where_ in the stack it was seen.
+In this case `boardgame-component-animator` does a behavior like the one immediatley above.
+It creates a faux animating element.
+It positions the component in the middle of the stack, and styles the element to be very small and transparent, so as the component animates back to 0 state it's visually clear which stack the component went to in general, but not where in the component it went.

 *TODO*: Describe how the server decides where animations MAY be, but it's up to the client to figure out where they actually are (choosing to combine some).